Silfaz/digitalgarden/content/quotes.md

 > The ultimate form of preparation is not planning for a specific scenario, but a mindset that can handle uncertainty. - _James Clear_ (via Dense Discovery newsletter)

+> Anyone who thinks you can have infinite growth on a finite planet is either a madman or an economist. - _Kenneth Boulding_